Azure/caf-terraform-landingzones-accelerator/configuration/sandpit/pipelines/README-pipelines.md

 In this example, we will seed the initial deployment locally and then deploy the environment from an Azure DevOps set of pipelines.

-## Import the starter landing zone into your Azure DevOps environment
+## 1. Import the starter landing zone into your Azure DevOps environment

-Go to your Azure DevOps organization (this could be an on premises organization or hosted on http://dev.azure.com), create your first project and then clone the starter repository (this) in your Azure DevOps.
+Go to your Azure DevOps organization (this could be an on premises organization or hosted on http://dev.azure.com), create your first project and then clone the starter repository (this repository) in your Azure DevOps.
 This repository will be called the ```configuration``` repository in the example pipelines.
 In order to make things easier, you might want to rename your git repo ```configuration``` in your DevOps project.

-## Deploying the devops launchpad and initial devops agent
+## 2. Deploy the devops launchpad and initial devops agent

 The deployment of an environment via pipeline always starts by deploying the DevOps fundamentals: